Sustainable Growth Rate Definition

 SGR = PRAT

 P is the Profit Margin (net profit divided by revenue).
-R is the Retention Rate (1 minus the dividend payout ratio).
-A is the Asset Turnover Ratio (sales revenue divided by total assets).
-T is the Assets-to-Equity Ratio (total assets divided by shareholders’ equity).
+Whereas, R is the Retention Rate (1 minus the dividend payout ratio).
+And A is the Asset Turnover Ratio (sales revenue divided by total assets).
+Finally, T is the Assets-to-Equity Ratio (total assets divided by shareholders’ equity).

 Sustainable Growth Rate Example

-What is the sustainable growth rate for a company with Shareholder’s Equity of $400 and net income of $100? $40 of the net income will be reinvested as dividends.
+What is the sustainable growth rate for a company with Shareholder’s Equity of $400 and net income of $100?
+Reinvest $40 of the net income as dividends.

 ROE = net income divided by shareholders’ equity = 100/400 = 25% or .25